MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 ---
 title: SAML/WS-Fed Federation
-description: Set up direct federation with any organization whose identity provider (IdP) supports SAML 2.0 or WS-Fed protocol.
-Learn about attributes and claims required for federation.
+description: Set up direct federation with SAML 2.0 or WS-Fed identity providers (IdP) so guests can sign in with their own work accounts.
+Understand attributes and claims required for federation.

 ms.service: entra-external-id